-Note 5.1.5 - Security Pledge of Assets: Refer to Note 20 on borrowings for details in terms of pledge of assets as security
+Note 5.1.4 - Security Pledge of Assets: Refer to Note 20 on borrowings for details in terms of pledge of assets as security. indicators that necessitate any adjustments to the carrying value of intangible assets.

-Note 5.1.6 - Refer to note 42 for disclosure of contractual commitments for the acquisition of intangible assets.
+Note 5.1.5 - Refer to note 42 for disclosure of contractual commitments for the acquisition of intangible assets

-Note 5.1.7 - There is no restriction on the title of intangible assets
+Note 5.1.6 - There is no restriction on the title of intangible assets.

-NOTE 5.2 INTANGIBLE ASSETS UNDER DEVELOPMENT (₹ in Crores) Intangible assets under development As at 31st March 2020 As at 31 st March 2019 Software under development 0.92 0.37 Total 0.92 0.37
+NOTE 5.2 INTANGIBLE ASSETS UNDER DEVELOPMENT (₹ in Crores) Intangible assets under development As at 31st March 2021 As at 31st March 2021 As at 31st March2020 Software under development 0.23 0.92 Total 0.23 0.92

-Notes to Standlone financial statements for the year ended 31st March 2020
+Notes to Standlone financial statements for the year ended 31st March 2021